giordano/Cuba.jl/README.md

 or put this command into your Julia script.

-`Cuba.jl` provides 4 functions to integrate, one for each algorithm:
+`Cuba.jl` provides the following functions to integrate:

 ``` julia
 vegas(integrand, ndim, ncomp[; keywords...])